 In a similar volatile market and a strong bear market below 20 level as an oversold region.
 We can see below in figure 3 (a daily chart of WTI crude oil)

-The RSI indicator is used in more than one way to both initiate a fresh position or close a previous open position.
+The RSI Trading strategy is used in more than one way to either initiate a fresh position or close a previously open position.

 Generally, using them along with some other indicators like Slow stochastic, Bollinger band and price patterns (like candlesticks or classical reversal patterns, flag, wedge, head & shoulder etc. ) give better results than solely depending on the RSI indicator.